 The results of a criminal conviction can impact the rest of your life in Los Angeles.
 California uses a “three-strike” sentencing procedure that can make your charges more severe if you have past convictions.

-Our team understands these charges.
-We handle infractions, misdemeanors, and felonies.
+Our experienced lawyers specialize in infractions, misdemeanors, and felonies.
 In addition, each of our attorneys has a background in a specific area of law, giving us a highly knowledgeable team that can take on your case with a high degree of confidence that we will be successful for you.

 We fight for our clients and communicate with you clearly and frequently about the state of your case.
 At Simmrin Law Group, we understand the impact a criminal charge has on your life.
 We will conduct a thorough investigation of your case, provide an honest assessment, and fight to protect your rights throughout the entire legal process.